nextcloud/documentation/admin_manual/configuration_automation.rst

 =======================

-If you need to install ownCloud on multiple servers you normally do not want to set-up each instance separately as described in the `Database Configuration`_ chapter.
+If you need to install ownCloud on multiple servers you normally do not want to set-up each instance separately as described in the `Database Configuration` chapter (:doc:`./configuration_database`).
 For this reason the automatic configuration feature has been introduced.

 To take advance of this feature you need to create a configuration file, called ``../owncloud/config/autoconfig.php`` and set the parameters as required.
 The